jahonen/anomap/README.md

-# Burnhen
+# Anonmap

-A location-based messaging application that allows users to drop and discover messages in their vicinity.
+A location-based anonymous messaging application that allows users to drop and discover messages in their vicinity.

 ## Features

 - **Location-Based Messaging**: Drop messages at your current location for others to discover
+- **Anonymous Communication**: No user accounts or personal information required
 - **Interactive Map**: Explore your surroundings and find messages within a 3km radius
 - **Message Flags**: Visually appealing message markers with color coding based on popularity
+- **Conversation Threads**: Reply to messages and create conversations
 - **Floating Action Button (FOB)**: Easy access to app functions with a non-intrusive UI
 - **Location Management**: Manually set your location or use device geolocation
 - **Persistent Storage**: Messages are stored in Redux and persist across sessions
+- **Location Search**: Find and navigate to specific locations on the map

+## Privacy First

+Anonmap is built with privacy as a core principle:
+- No logging of user activity
+- No tracking of user movements
+- No personal information required
+- Messages are anonymous by default
+- European-based development and hosting

 ## Technology Stack

 - **Frontend**: Next.js, React, TypeScript
-- **Map**: Leaflet.js
+- **Map**: Leaflet.js with OpenStreetMap
 - **State Management**: Redux with redux-persist
 - **Styling**: CSS Modules, Tailwind CSS
 - **Deployment**: Vercel (recommended)